Vonage/vivid-3/docs/design/guidelines.md

 ## Design tokens

 Design tokens are a set of values that maintain a design system.
-They represent anything defined by design: font size in pixel, a color as an RGB value, an opacity as a number, etc.
+They represent anything defined by design: font size in pixel, a color, an opacity as a number, etc.

 The Design Tokens are the design system's Single Source of Truth.